Eucalyptus Seeds - Silver Dollar Tree

 Care & Maintenance: Eucalyptus

-Eucalyptus (Eucalyptus Cinerea Silver Dollar) - Bring this wonderfully aromatic tree to your yard!
+Eucalyptus (Eucalyptus Cinerea Silver Dollar) - These beautiful images were photographed by Doreen Wynja and offered to Monrovia Nursery which is a local nursery in our area.
+Bring this wonderfully aromatic tree to your yard!
 Amazingly fast growing, Eucalyptus Silver Dollar Tree, establishes from Eucalyptus seeds, and it creates a versatile tree for the yard or for a container indoors.
 Silver Dollar Gum tree has attractive blue-green, coin-shaped juvenile leaves, opposite on the pendulous stems, excellent for cut foliage.
 A good choice evergreen tree, withstanding dry areas and wind.
 Follow a regular watering schedule during the first growing season to establish a deep, extensive root system.
 Watering can be reduced after establishment.
 Feed with a general purpose fertilizer before new growth begins in spring.
 Prune Eucalyptus Silver Dollar tree in winter time.

 Plant this blue-gray Silver Dollar Gum tree as a windbreak, in slots between buildings or as a shade tree in hot climates.
 Take advantage of its unique coloring by combining with plants that offer interesting contrast.
 Looks best when used in windrows or groves on large-scale home sites.